revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/Nodejs.md

 <blockquote>

 A package.json file can be created in two ways:
-1. **Using npm init** : Running this command, the system expects the user to fill in the vital information required as discussed above.
-It provides users with default values which are editable by the user.
+1.**Using npm init** : Running this command, the system expects the user to fill in the vital information required as discussed above.It provides users with default values which are editable by the user.

 **Syntax**:

 ```Node.js
 npm init
 ```
-2. **Writing directly to file** : One can directly write into a file with all the required information and can include it in the Node project.
+2.**Writing directly to file** : One can directly write into a file with all the required information and can include it in the Node project.

 **Example**: A demo package.json file with the required information.

 ```js
 {